Updated May 2017

-In the previous article, we discussed how to structure a note to help you obtain the maximum value from it.
-Let’s say that the note has now been completed, you have received at least one payment from the property buyer, and now you’ve called us about selling the note.
+In the previous article, we discussed how to structure a real estate note to help you obtain the maximum value from it.
+Let’s say that the note has now been set up, you have received at least one payment from the property buyer, and now you’ve called a real estate note buyer like Seascape Capital to sell the mortgage note.

 The first thing that most note sellers think about is selling the entire note.
 If that scenario fits your financial situation and the note is likely to fetch a high value, you may want to go down that path.